Upper-atmospheric lightning: Observations

 On September 14, 2001, scientists at the Arecibo Observatory photographed a gigantic jet—double the height of those previously observed—reaching around 70 km into the atmosphere.
 The jet was located above a thunderstorm over an ocean, and lasted less than a second.
 The jet was initially observed to be traveling up at around 50 km/s at a speed similar to typical lightning, increased to 160 and 270 km/s, but then split in two and sped upward with speeds of at least 2000 km/s to the ionosphere where it then spread out in a bright burst of light.

 On July 22, 2002, five gigantic jets between 60 and 70 km in length were observed over the South China Sea from Taiwan, reported in Nature.
 The jets lasted under a second, with shapes likened by the researchers to giant trees and carrots.

+On the night of February 22–23, 2006, the Brazilian Southern Space Observatory, located near Rio Grande do Sul, Brazil, recorded over 400 middle-atmospheric optical discharges consisting of jets, sprites, and elves.
+The observatory was operating as part of the Southern Brazil Sprite Campaign, the first detailed study of transient luminous events (TLEs) over Southern Brazil.
+The storm was too large for the cameras to capture all of its activity, but there were more than 400 confirmed TLEs imaged, making this storm the third most active producer of TLEs ever documented.
+This region of central and southern South America has significantly higher-than-average lightning activity, and is known to produce some of the most active lightning storms in the world.